 There’s already a place for that; it’s called the rest of the Internet.

 So stick around and check things out.
 I promise I won’t spam you with endless posts.
 Couldn’t if I wanted to.
-You have to wait in line behind my overworked wife and a turbo-charged toddler I need to look after.
-But when it’s your turn I’ll put together something thoughtful, and well-crafted, and honest that may help you decide how to spend some of your precious gaming (or watching, or reading) time.
+You have to wait in line behind my overworked wife and a turbo-charged son.
+But when it’s your turn, dear Reader, I’ll put together something thoughtful, and well-crafted, and honest that may help you decide how to spend some of your precious gaming (or watching, or reading) time.

 In other words, I’ll give you a little something to help you stay afloat against the tide of ceaseless and wonderful awesomeness that’s coming at all of us, all the time.